 There are dozens of bootcamps, and the curriculum can vary widely.
 Some bootcamps focus on specific coding languages, while others teach you how to use different programming tools and frameworks.
 There are also bootcamps that focus on specific industries, such as data science or cybersecurity.

 Bootcamps are a good option for people who want to get started in computer science quickly and don’t mind paying for the privilege.
 They’re also a good option for people who already have a bachelor’s degree in another field and want to make a career change.
 Some bootcamps will even accept people with no college experience.

 The downside of bootcamps is that they can be expensive.
-In 2020, the median cost of a coding bootcamp was about $13,500.
+Currently, the median cost of a coding bootcamp is about $13,500.
 And because they’re so short, you might not have time to explore computer science and figure out what you’re passionate about.